trinitronx/resinos-build/README.md

 This started out as a test to see if I could build [resin-os/resin-raspberrypi@switch_board_to_morty][1] for the Raspberry Pi 3 inside a Docker container.
 It ended up being a messy `sed` patch job on top of this branch, because it did not build out of the box, and is probably not yet ready for prime time.

-Anyway, the `Dockerfile` is included and is set to check out the `switch_board_to_morty` branch of resin-os/resin-raspberrypi .
-It then generates a fresh `build/` directory for `bitbake`, and patches on top of these files for various fixes required to build according to the checked out state of all the submodule bitbake layer repos.
+Anyway, the `Dockerfile` is included and is now set to check out the `master` branch of resin-os/resin-raspberrypi .
+It then generates a fresh `build/` directory for `bitbake`, and patches on top of these files various fixes required to build according to the checked out state of all the submodule bitbake layer repos.
+Ideally, these patches should be unnecessary to build and I hope to remove them at some point.

 The build host was tested on a CoreOS EC2 instance with the following config: